Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Impact of Hyperparameters

 \section{Impact of Hyperparameters}

-To provide more insight into the effect of visual features and label smoothing, we study on the performance of TRIDENT with respect to different numbers of visual features and different label smoothing factors, respectively.
-Experiments exploring the impact of hyperparameters are conducted on datasets MIT-States and C-GQA.
+To provide more insight into the effect of visual features and label smoothing, we study the performance of TRIDENT with respect to different numbers of visual features and different label smoothing factors, respectively.
+Experiments are conducted on two datasets MIT-States and C-GQA.

-\textbf{Impact of the number of visual features.} We illustrate the performance of TRIDENT influenced by different numbers of attribute features in Figure .
-In Figure \ref{fig:p-mit}, the performance of our model on MIT-States generally improves with the increasing number of visual features, but subsequently declines.
-This trend is reasonable, as a greater number of Visual features contains more useful information, thereby enhancing the performance.
+\textbf{Impact of the number of visual features.} In Figure~\ref{fig:p-mit}, the performance of our model on MIT-States generally improves with the increasing number of visual features, but subsequently declines.
+This trend is reasonable, as a greater number of visual features contain more useful information, thereby enhancing the performance.
 However, the number of useful features is limited; thus, an excessive number of visual features may introduce redundancy and noise, ultimately hampering the performance of the model.

-However, in Figure \ref{fig:p-cgqa}, as the number of visual features increases, the performance of the model on C-GQA tends to decline overall.
+However, in Figure~\ref{fig:p-cgqa}, as the number of visual features increases, the performance of the model on C-GQA tends to decline overall.
 This may be attributed to the model's strong expressive capability in handling composition reasoning.
 In the low-noise C-GQA dataset, optimal performance can be achieved using only two features.
-Increasing the number of features, however, results in heightened model complexity without tangible benefits, potentially impairing generalization to unseen compositions.
-In contrast, the MIT-States dataset exhibits significant noise; thus, while the increase of visual features may introduce more noise, it also necessitates a greater amount of useful information, which can effectively mitigate the impact of the noise.
+Increasing the number of features, however, results in heightened model complexity without tangible benefits, potentially impairing the performance of the model.
+In contrast, the MIT-States dataset exhibits significant noise; thus, while the increase in the number of visual features may introduce more noise, it also necessitates a greater amount of useful information, which can effectively mitigate the impact of the noise.